devanharikumar89/crypto/4pedersen/readme.md

 ### To do

 3. This module can be made much simpler (we can do away with p, q, g etc ) by implementing Pedersen Commitment using the inbuilt classes for SCAPI.
 For this all we need is the Channel object that is created by establishing connection between the Committer and Verifier.
+(This implementation can be made into a separate module)

 ## How to run